chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/5-registration.md

 ## Step Five (Configure the gateway's connection to the internet)

 If you want to assign a static IP address or customize DNS fields, you can do so on this screen.
-If you are unsure about these settings, keep default and simply click "Next".
+If you are unsure about these settings, keep default and simply click "Save".

 ![Five](registration/3.png)